◎ We examine the “worst-case scenario” of what the implementation of U.S. tariffs might mean for America, China, and North Korea.

 3) The CCP could continue to accelerate China’s economic opening up to attract foreign investments and resolve its capital outflow issues.
 On the flipside, the CCP could abandon reforms, gradually close up China, and move to strengthen its “stability maintenance” efforts if it encounters extreme confrontations from the populace.

 According to a Jan.
-15 report by the China Federation of Supply and Marketing Cooperatives, the CCP had reorganized over 10,000 grassroots supply and marketing cooperatives over the past five years.
+15 report by the All-China Federation of Supply and Marketing Cooperatives, the CCP had reorganized over 10,000 grassroots supply and marketing cooperatives over the past five years.
 There are now a total of over 30,000 grassroots cooperatives in China.
 Township coverage has increased from 56 percent in 2012 to the current 95 percent.
 Supply and marketing cooperatives are products of the CCP’s plan to boost its supply system.
 In other words, the CCP has been preparing to handle a political crisis of the worst-case scenario for some time.

 4) As the CCP is pushed to the limit by the trade war, it would seek to engender and escalate conflict in other spheres to make life difficult for America.
 For instance, the CCP could increase military operations near Taiwan or in the South China Sea.